Wing Commander: Privateer: Gameplay

 Basic gameplay consists of flying and fighting with the ship in a star system, jumping from system to system via jump points, landing on bases or planets, interacting with people (mainly talking) and buying or selling equipment or commodities.
 The Gemini sector is divided into quadrants, each containing several star systems, most of them with planets or bases that may be visited.
 Unlike other games in the series, the gameplay is primarily in the sandbox style of play.

-When flying, the main view is a first-person look from inside the cockpit at the cockpit screens (HUDs) and the space before the ship.
+When flying, the main view is a first-person look from inside the cockpit at the screens (HUDs) and the space before the ship.
 Space combat simulation is similar to the style of other Wing Commander games of its time.
 On planets and bases, a static overview/first-person-view is used to show the rooms and interact with people.
 Menus are used for buying, selling, or taking missions from the mission computer.

 The Gemini sector is frequented by seven factions: merchants, bounty hunters, retros, pirates, militia, the Terran Confederation and the Kilrathi.
-Some of them attack the player on sight, while others are allies of the player.
-How the members of the factions react is not only pre-set but depends also on the player's actions.
+Some of them attack on sight, while others are allies of the player.
+How the members of the factions react is not only preset, but depends also on the player's actions.

 The player may conduct business as a merchant or fight in combat for non-plot missions provided by the above factions.
 If playing as a merchant, the player must make a profit from price differences of commodities on different planets or stations.
 Alternatively, the player may choose from randomly generated non-plot missions from a mission computer.
 Successful completion of missions results in monetary award, which allows better ship weapons and equipment to be purchased.

-During the plot, the player meets fixers, often representing one of the above factions, who assign the player missions in their interest in exchange for money or helpful information.
-The missions usually consist of plain combat, escorting other ships while combating enemies or commodity delivery including smuggling while combating or escaping enemies.
+During the plot, the player meets fixers, often representing one of the above factions, who assign missions of their interest in exchange for money or information.
+The missions usually consist of plain combat, escorting ships while battling enemies or commodity delivery including smuggling while fighting or escaping enemies.
 The plot itself can only be played straight, one mission after another in a preset line.
 The player can choose to pursue other goals between plot missions or even while on a mission.

-Privateer features a pseudo-3D world in plain raster graphics at 320x200 with 256 colors (VGA).
+Privateer features a pseudo-3D world in plain raster graphics at 320×200 with 256 colors (VGA).